 The region is comprised of 5 major sub-regions: Graves, Médoc, Entre-Deux-Mers, Rive Droite, and Sauternes.
 The main grape varieties used in the production of world-known wines are Merlot, Cabernet Sauvignon, Cabernet Franc, Sauvignon Blanc from red grapes, which are also known as Bordeaux grapes and produces world-known “Bordeaux Blend” wines.
 Even though 90% of wines produced here are white, there is also Bordeaux white bland, where primary grapes are Sauvignon Blanc and Sémillon.
 Muscadelle is also involved in this bland in some cases.

-As already mentioned in the intro, Gironde Estuary divided Bordeaux wine region into right and left banks.
+As already mentioned in the intro, Gironde Estuary divided the Bordeaux wine region into right and left banks.
 This division also defines the style of Bordeaux blends and splits Bordeaux into distinctive territories that are must-visit while you are visiting the region.
-Left bank area includes Médoc and Graves.
+The left bank area includes Médoc and Graves.
 When on the right bank you will findLibournais, Bourg and Blaye.

 Wines of Left bank, which includes Medoc and Graves wine regions displays fruit aromas and flavours of berries as well as dark cherry, vanilla and coffee beans.
 The wines here are spicier with peppery flavours and bold tannins.
 The major factors influence the characteristics of these wines are soils and favourable climate of the territory: clement winter and hot summer.
 Cabernet Sauvignon is a primary grape in the blend of left bank wines, which is also responsible for the powerful characteristics of the wine.